taosdata/TDengine/docs/en/30-enterprise/09-data-out.md

 ```shell
 kafka://host:port/topic?[&ack_timeout=acktimeout][&batch_size=batchsize]
 ```
-- ack_timeout: Kafka ack timeout in seconds，this field is optional;
+- ack_timeout: Kafka ack timeout in seconds，this field is optional, the default value is 1s;
 - batch_size: Batch size，this field is optional;